algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/project_charter.md

 Budget: €0 (No external funding)
 Team: 6 members (5 during the first week)
-Work Hours:
+Work Hours: 39 half-days of 3 hours and 30 minutes each

-Total estimated human hours:
+Total estimated human hours: 819 hours

 ## Risks
 ---